-Many of us have discovered the joys of gardening, whether it’s growing our own fruit and veg or creating beautiful flower gardens.
+Many of us have discovered the joys of gardening, whether it’s growing our own fruit and veg or creating beautiful flower displays.
 But what if you don’t have a garden – or your space is very limited?

-The good news is that you don’t need a garden or even a balcony to grow your own produce or plants from home – all you need is a window ledge and a window box.
+The good news is that you don’t need a garden or even a balcony to grow your own produce or plants – all you need is a window ledge and a window box.

 1. Petunias